What is Thoracic Outlet Syndrome?

 The nerves, artery and vein must be free to pass through the thoracic outlet.
 However, anatomic variants, acquired abnormalities, and abnormal arm motion may cause compression of these vital structures.
 In that case, patients may experience the symptoms of thoracic outlet syndrome.
 People with neck injuries, occupational injuries or overuse, and overhead athletes are all at risk for developing thoracic outlet syndrome.

-History of TOS
+History of Thoracic Outlet Syndrome

 Like many other scientific pursuits, the history of TOS takes many twists and turns.
 In essence, The history revolves around human nature, curiosity and discovery.
 Here you can enjoy a wild and fascinating ride of dead ends and discoveries, egos and errors, personalities and politics.
 Learn about the history of TOS, starting from a simple English housemaid to modern robotic surgeons.